ReturningWindow/The-Dragonator-Complete-/readme.txt

 Disclaimer

 I own absolute nothing all of the music belongs to Capcom.
+I do not own the images and memes.